Best Military Personal Loans in 2026

 Open to: Active-duty servicemembers and their families

-Active-duty servicemembers experiencing financial hardship due to deployment or military-related injury could qualify for a grant of up to $2,500 through VFW’s Unmet Needs program.
+Active-duty servicemembers experiencing financial hardship due to deployment or military-related activity and/or injury could qualify for a grant of up to $2,500 through VFW’s Unmet Needs program.
 These funds can be used for “daily necessities,” which could include mortgage payments, child care, vehicle repairs and other expenses.

 HUD-Veterans Affairs Supportive Housing